cooperbaird/gdrive-linux/README.md

 # gdrive-linux
 Simple Google Drive client for Linux.

 This script uses [rclone](https://rclone.org/) and [inotify](https://en.wikipedia.org/wiki/Inotify) to monitor a local directory and automatically copy changes to your Google Drive.
 Directory structure/hierarchy is preserved in the copy and dotfiles are ignored.
-The script monitors for `create` and `modify` events and uses `rclone copyto` instead of `rclone sync` or `bisync` for safety reasons (nothing will be deleted from your Google Drive automatically).
+The script monitors for `create`, `moved_to`, and `modify` events and uses `rclone copyto` instead of `rclone sync` or `bisync` for safety reasons (nothing will be deleted from your Google Drive automatically).
 This configuration is my personal preference, but the script can be modified to mirror/sync files 1:1 with deletion if you'd like (using `rclone sync` or `bisync`).

-I may modify this script later to also monitor file `move` events and make the corresponding move or rename in Google Drive.
-I didn't initially include this because it would involve running an `rclone delete` to remove the file from its previous location in Google Drive.
+Moving or renaming files/directories within the monitored local directory will upload a new file/directory in the new location or with the new name.
+The old file/direcotry will still be in your Google Drive, and you'll have to explicitly delete it if you no longer want it.
+This script will not delete anything from your Google Drive as-is.

 ## Prerequisites
 - You'll need to have `rclone` [installed](https://rclone.org/install/), [configured, and linked](https://rclone.org/drive/) to your Google Drive.